 - The ask: The price for which companies are willing to sell stock.

-When demand is higher than supply, stock prices go up.
-When supply is higher than demand, stock prices decrease.
-To understand the value of a stock, the following must be examined:
+When demand is higher than supply, share prices go up.
+When supply is higher than demand, prices decrease.
+To understand the value of assets in the stock market, investors examine the following:

-- Quoted market value: This is the value of the stock after the buyer and seller negotiate a price.
+- Quoted market value: The value of the stock after the buyer and seller negotiate a price.

 - Real or intrinsic value: The net present value of a company's income.
 This number is based on the productive capacity of a company and the amount of cash that could potentially be produced infinitely.

 Companies often sell stocks for more or less than their intrinsic value.
+Investors may keep stocks on a watchlist if they are priced above intrinsic value.
+These investors may wait for the market capitalization to decrease before purchasing power shares.
 Some factors and circumstances can drive the price of shares up or down.
-Check out Benzinga’s How to Start Investing in Stocks for more information about getting started.

 How Stock Prices are Determined

-A variety of influences determine stock prices that include both internal and external factors.
-Unfortunately, there’s no formula to predict stock price behavior since any number of factors can impact prices at any time.
+A variety of internal and external factors influence stock prices.
+There's no formula to predict stock price behavior since a number of factors can impact prices.

-Below are the main factors that drive stock prices and future predictions.
-In an optimal stock market, stock prices would be based primarily on fundamental factors.
-These refer to two key components:
+In an optimal stock market, stock prices would be based primarily on fundamental factors such as these two key components:

-- Earnings per share (EPS), or earnings base: Companies allocate a portion of their profits to outstanding shares of common stock.
+- Earnings per share (EPS): Companies allocate a portion of their profits to outstanding shares of common stock.

-- A P/E ratio, or valuation multiple.
-This ratio is the stock’s current price, relative to the company’s earnings per share.
+- Price-to-earnings (P/E) ratio: This trading multiple is the stock's current price relative to the company's earnings per share.

-Stock analysts use these values to predict the future tendencies for stock prices.
-Additional factors, such as perceived risk of the stock, discount rate, and expected growth also come into play when setting future expectations.
+Stock analysts use these values to predict the future tendencies of stock prices.
+Additional factors, such as the perceived risk of the stock, discount rate and expected growth also come into play when setting future expectations.
 Technical factors refer to all the external factors that can cause stock prices to increase and decrease.
-These can include any number of possible circumstances, including:
+These can include:

 - Trends: Sometimes stock prices change according to short-term trends.
 Stocks can gain momentum, either gaining popularity or losing value quickly.